 In 2022, Rich Energy BTC Racing retained Cook and Edwards, with the pair joined by series stalwart Jason Plato.
 The season had its ups and downs, but highlights included Cook securing four podiums and 296 points, taking sixth in the championship overall, as well as a podium at Snetterton for Jason Plato, who was driving his final season in the championship.

-The 2023 campaign will introduce a new look for the team, after One Motorsport – formerly BTC Racing – announced it will be joining forces with Starline to form One Motorsport with Starline Racing.
-The outfit will retain reigning independents champion Josh Cook, who will be joined by Aiden Moffat and Will Powell, with the aim to build on last years strong performance.
+The 2023 campaign introduced a new look for the team, after One Motorsport – formerly BTC Racing – announced it will be joining forces with Starline to form One Motorsport with Starline Racing.
+For the first half of the season, the outfit retained reigning independents champion Josh Cook, joined by Aiden Moffat and Will Powell.
+During the mid-season break, Jade Edwards then replaced Will Powell, with the aim to build on last years strong performance.

 |Donington Park National||Qualifying||18th|